HiDannyZ/Prototype-RollerCoaster/README.md

   <img src="CatmullRomPic2.png">
 </p>

 Catmull-Rom splines have C^1 continuity, local control, and interpolation.
 They are fantastic in ensuring C^1 continuity and having smooth curves.
-The Catmull-Rom spline essentially functions by taking 4 points and giving back positions from the interpolation between the 2nd and 3rd points
+The Catmull-Rom spline essentially functions by taking 4 points and giving back positions from the interpolation between the 2nd and 3rd points where the starting position would be the integer 0 at the 2nd point and ending position would be the integer 1 at the 3rd point.
+With this, I stored these positions to shape the curve and track itself.

 To create the track itself, I modified a track file containing a collection of control points that the track will go through.